Essential Otley Run Infocopy-link-to-section

 Taylors Bar and Grill Otley Run

-If you are wanting to catch a match mid run, the bar has screens showcasing various games including United and Rhinos matches.
+If you are wanting to catch a match mid run, the bar has screens showcasing various games including Leeds United and Rhinos matches.

 More Info on Taylors Bar and Grill